kaylalaufer/File-System/README.txt

 delete_file [path]: Deletes a file. create_dir [path]: Creates a directory at the given path.
 By default, it will recursively create parent directories if they don't exist. delete_dir [path] [recursive]: Deletes a directory at the given path.
-By default, it will recursively delete sub content. list_dir [path]: Lists the contents of a directory.
+By default, it will recursively delete sub content. list [path]: Lists the contents of a directory.
 If no path is provided, it lists the contents of the root (/). write_file [path] [data] [append]: Writes data to a file.
 By default, it appends (true) the data, but can be set to overwrite (false). read_file [path]: Reads and displays the contents of a file. move_file [source] [destination]: Moves a file from one location to another.
 You can also rename the file as part of the move by